Love triangle: History and definition

 The term "love triangle" generally connotes an arrangement unsuitable to one or more of the people involved.
 One person typically ends up feeling betrayed at some point (e.g., "Person A is jealous of Person C who is having a relationship with Person B who, in Person A's eyes, is "their person.").
 A similar arrangement that is agreed upon by all parties is sometimes called a triad, which is a type of polyamory even though polyamory usually implies sexual relations.
 Within the context of monogamy, love triangles are inherently unstable, with unrequited love and jealousy as common themes.
 In most cases, the jealous or rejected first party ends a friendship – and sometimes even starts a fight with – the second party over the third-party love interest.
 Though rare, love triangles have been known to lead to murder or suicide committed by the actual or perceived rejected lover.

 Psychoanalysis has explored "the theme of erotic love triangles and their roots in the Oedipal triangle".
-Experience suggests that "a repeated pattern of forming or being caught in love triangle can be much dissolved by beginning to analyse the patterns of the childhood relationship to each parent in turn and to both parents as a couple".
+Experience suggests that "a repeated pattern of forming or being caught in love triangles can be much dissolved by beginning to analyse the patterns of the childhood relationship to each parent in turn and to both parents as a couple".
 In such instances, "you find men who are attracted only by a married woman but who can't sustain the relationship if it threatens to become more than an affair.
 They need the husband to protect them from a full relationship...as women who repeatedly get involved with married men need the wives".

 Common themes

 Eternal triangle

 "In geometric terms, the eternal triangle can be represented as comprising three points – a jealous mate (A) in a relationship with an unfaithful partner (B) who has a lover (C) ...
 A feels abandoned, B is between two mates, and C is a catalyst for crisis in the union A-B".

-It has been suggested that "a collusive network is always needed to keep the triangle eternal".
-This may take a tragic form – "I saw no prospect of its ending except with death – the death of one of three people" – or alternately a comic one: "A man at the funeral of a friend's wife, with whom he has been carrying on an affair, breaks into tears and finally becomes hysterical, while the husband remains impassive.
-'Calm yourself,' says the husband, 'I'll be marrying again'."